 The rest of moving abroad: languages, education, pets, and more

 Now that you have a grasp of the main financial issues, it’s time to look at more general concerns.
 Everyone has their own needs; these must be met in order for moving abroad to be successful.
-It’s worth making a note of all the little points you need to tick off your list before you can more abroad with confidence.
+Maybe you have lifestyle concerns, or perhaps you need to consider moving to a LGBT-friendly country.
+Make a note of all the little points you need to tick off your list before moving abroad with confidence.

 For those moving abroad with children, consider their current educational situation; making the move during a critical period could disrupt their education.
 Of course, this means researching the education system in your preferred emigration location.
 Is it easily accessible to expats?
 Is it affordable for you and will your children fit in despite a potential language barrier?